 Early life [ edit ]

-She was born Jodie Marie Comer in Liverpool, England, on March 11, 1993, to Merseyrail worker Donna Comer and Everton FC physiotherapist James Comer.
+On 11 March 1993, in Liverpool, England, Jodie Marie Comer was born to Merseyrail worker Donna Comer and Everton FC physiotherapist James Comer.
 She was raised in the Liverpool 'burb of Childwall.
 Her brother, Charlie, was born in 1995 and is three years younger than she is.
 While at St. Julie's Catholic High School in Woolton, a suburb of Liverpool, she met and became good friends with future Olympic athlete Katarina Johnson-Thompson.
 When she was 11 years old, she attended a weekend drama school in the Belle Vale neighborhood of Liverpool called CALS, where she began her acting career. and it was through this institution that she participated in the 2006 Liverpool Performing Arts Festival held at St. George's Hall, where she won first place in her category after delivering a monologue about the Hillsborough Disaster.

 As a result of missing talent show rehearsals while on vacation with her family, she was kicked out of a high school dance group and rejected by her peers.
 After deciding to perform her monologue live on the show, Comer caught the attention of her drama teacher, who subsequently arranged for her to audition for her first acting role, a role in a BBC Radio 4 play.
 Her co-stars in the play encouraged her to get an agent and said she had a future in the industry.